Contrast-Security-OSS/tandv-project/README.md

 Goal
 --------------------
-Build a tool that deploy a Flask API using Docker.
+Build a tool that deploys a Flask API using Docker.

 ### Requirements
 * Each docker container must include a Flask API.